harness/developer-hub/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration.md

 You can also change the time when the upgrade cron job runs by updating the `schedule`.

 :::info note
 The allowed value for `upgrader` schedule is between one and 90 minutes.
 Harness recommends a default value of 60 minutes.
+For configuration details, go to [Configure the delegate upgrade schedule](#configure-the-delegate-upgrade-schedule).
 :::

 <details>